Competition

 For each work or selected movement, the following information is required:

-Does the performance material for the string ensemble need to be submitted at the time of application?
+Does the performance material for the string ensemble for the 2nd round (final) need to be submitted at the time of application?

 No. The performance material for the string ensemble (2nd Round / public final) does not need to be submitted at the time of application.
-The material must be submitted only after the preselection and upon explicit request by the organizer.
+The material must be submitted only after the pre-selection and exclusively upon explicit request by the organizer to all participants of the first round.

 Is there an application fee?